310mc/https-310mc.github.io-tl/source/_posts/feature_scout/a_raininja_day_to_convey.md

 tags:
 - Idol Story
 - Nishioka Maiko
 description: "[ES!!]
 Translation of a Shinobu Feature Scout story, featuring Midori, Mayoi, and Yuta.
-Shinobu wants to make an excellent pamphlet, but believes a ninja can't show himself off-duty…"
+Shinobu wants to make an excellent pamphlet, but believes a ninja can’t show himself off-duty…"
 permalink: a_raininja_day_to_convey/
 ---

 ![](/img/es/idolstory/ninjarain/c1.jpg)|![](/img/es/idolstory/ninjarain/c2.jpg)
 :-:|:-:

-Shinobu wants to make an excellent pamphlet, but he believes a ninja can't show himself off-duty…
+Shinobu wants to make an excellent pamphlet, but he believes a ninja can’t show himself off-duty…

 This story is connected to the card [The Melody Of Rain Patters] Shinobu Sengoku.